pieroproietti/penguins-eggs/DOCS/WAY-TO-ALPINE.md

 ```

 # Actual state
-After a mounth from start this project, I'm able to remaster and reinstall a customized Alpine Linux (my classical colibri and a naked version - just CLI) acting as the various versions on others distros.
+After a mounth from start this project, I'm able to remaster and reinstall a customized Alpine Linux (my classical colibri and a naked version) acting as the various versions on others distros.

-You can remaster and reinstall it, I did an APKBUILD to create a real package, but is not yes merged.
+You can remaster and reinstall it, I did an APKBUILD to create a real package, again not merged in aports.

-You can add  firmwares, but until now never tested it on real hardware.
+You can add  firmwares: `apk add linux-firmware`, personally never tested it on real hardware.

 Stay tuned!